-Read the update on Dollars and Sense: SPH Restructures Its Media Business: What Does This Mean For Shareholders And Potential Investors?
+Read the update: SPH Restructures Its Media Business: What Does This Mean For Shareholders And Potential Investors?

 Singapore Press Holdings (SPH) announced this morning (6 May) that it is transferring its media business – that is, Straits Times and other newspapers – into a not-for-profit company, amid the newspapers’ declining ad revenue.